danchouzhou/ledCAN/firmware/README.md

 ``ledCAN`` The full function firmware for final product. <br>

 ## Usage
-1. Build
+1. Build a project.
-Output binary file will be in the ``Objects`` folder after build.
 ```
+# The output binary file will be in the Objects folder
 cd to project directory
 make clean && make
 ```